-Frosh to Sr. Year Timeline & Advising
+Freshman to Senior Year Timeline & Advising

-Each of the four years in the curriculum followed by a typical electrical engineering undergraduate student has a distinct flavor in terms of the types of courses taken, academic goals, and milestones achieved.
+Each of the four years in the 2024-2025 curriculum followed by a typical electrical engineering undergraduate student has a distinct flavor in terms of the types of courses taken, academic goals, and milestones achieved.

-The following sections present an overall picture of these four years, provide a sense of the progress made toward graduation, and list specific things to do in order to stay on track.
+The following grids present an overall picture of these four years, provide a sense of the progress made toward graduation, and list specific things to do in order to stay on track.
 Included with graduation checks and guidelines are steps to take by students who would like to pursue graduate studies in the framework of the BS/MS program.

 Freshman Year